Avaiga/taipy-getting-started/step_09/README.md

 """
 ```

-The main code managing scenarios is here.
+Here is the main code for managing scenarios.
 As you can see, the architecture doesn't change from the previous code.
 Two functions have been altered with some addition: `create_scenario` and `submit_scenario`.

 ```python
 def create_name_for_scenario(state)->str: